Boston North Shore Study

 The Study and Project

 Regional Saugus River Floodgate ProjectThe Regional Saugus River Floodgate Project is the primary option to regional protection which is being re-evaluated and updated in the Boston North Shore Study.
-The project is a coastal flood protection project to provide a very high level of protection to the Cities of Revere, Lynn, Malden and Everett, and the town of Saugus, Massachusetts.
+The project is a coastal flood protection project to provide a very high level of protection to the Cities of Revere, Lynn, Malden and Everett, and the towns of Saugus and Nahant, Massachusetts.
 The region, five (5) miles north of Boston, is the most vulnerable area along the Massachusetts coast to storm surge flooding and sea level rise.

-The 2.5 year final design effort ($6 million, 75%) completed by 1993 most of the investigations and the physical and numerical modeling of the Floodgates, estuary, breaching I-95, and shorefront improvements.
-The project would cost an estimated $230 million (2020 p.l.) and be cost shared with the Federal Government.
-A narrow opening in an abandoned I-95 embankment restricts tidal flows to 500 acres in the upper Estuary deteriorating the wetlands.
-The modeling showed the strong advantage of restoring sand dunes to protect Point of Pines using the I-95 sand and reducing overtopping along Revere Beach.
+Building sand dunes and beaches at Point of Pines and along Revere Beach and the Nahant Causeway using the I-95 sand could also reduce overtopping.
 The use of this sand could remove 4,900 feet of the embankment restoring 16.7 acres of ecosystem habitat and restore flushing to the upper estuary.
 Breaching and removing the I-95 embankment to restore the wetlands is a major goal of resource agencies.

 The Secretary of Environmental Affairs after the NEPA/MEPA review provided a positive Certificate, the Commonwealth then supported it, and the US Congress authorized the Project for construction.
 Then in the fall of 1993 a new Secretary of Environmental Affairs, an environmental activist from Rhode Island, was opposed to construction along the Massachusetts coast and the project was stopped, and since it has been de-authorized.
 Renewed interest in the Project by the communities due to coastal flooding and accelerated sea level rise has resulted in the Boston North Shore Feasibility Study which was authorized by the President on 23 Dec 2022 to investigate the flooding and ecosystem needs of the region.